expo/fyi/hermes-android-config.md

  apply from: '../../node_modules/react-native-unimodules/gradle.groovy'
 ```

-## How it works for building
+## How this works for standalone apps on EAS Build

-In ["Prebuilding"](https://expo.fyi/prebuilding) stage, config plugins will read `jsEngine` value in app config and replace `expo.jsEngine` value in `android/gradle.properties`.
-This makes gradle to build apps with correct jsEngine.
+During the ["prebuild"](https://expo.fyi/prebuilding) stage for managed apps, config plugins will read `jsEngine` value in app config and replace `expo.jsEngine` value in `android/gradle.properties`.
+This makes gradle build apps with the specified JavaScript engine.

-## How it works for bundle publishing
+## How this works for publishing updates

 Both `expo publish` and `expo export` reference `jsEngine` value in app config.
-If the `jsEngine` is hermes, the generated JavaScript bundle will be a Hermes bytecode bundle.
+If the `jsEngine` is set to `"hermes"`, then the generated JavaScript bundle will be a Hermes bytecode bundle.

-Since in bundle publishing stage, we don't go over prebuilding and building.
-For bare workflow apps, please make sure the jsEngine value to be consistent between app config (`app.json` or `app.config.js`) and `android/gradle.properties`.
+For bare workflow apps, please make sure the `jsEngine` value is consistent between app config (`app.json` or `app.config.js`) and `android/gradle.properties`.